 Click the Properties button in the Summary group box to open the Summary Properties dialog box.

 Note: The default value of the summary matches the title.
 However, you should add a more detailed description of the contents of the grid or scroll area to make the summary more useful in Screen Reader On mode.

 Clear the Default to Title check box to activate the other Summary options.

 Enter static text or enter a message set and number to use text from the Message Catalog.

 Click OK twice.

-In some cases you might want to hide labels so that they do not appear on screen but are still read by screen readers in Accessible Layout mode.
+In some cases you might want to hide labels so that they do not appear on screen but are still read by screen readers when Accessibility Layout option is set to Screen Reader On mode.
 For example, a currency field that appears to the right of an amount field may not require a visible label for sighted users.
-However, blind users often navigate to fields from a list of fields that the screen reader generates, so each field requires a label.
-In addition, you can hide grid column labels if making them visible will interfere with usability for sighted users.
-When you hide grid column labels, they still appear in Accessible Layout mode.
+However, people who are blind or visually impaired often navigate to fields from a list of fields that the screen reader generates, so each field requires a label.

 To hide labels while still enabling screen readers to access them: